al3xisrobles/user-space-packet-filter/README.md

 **How can modern OS and hardware features be used to build ultra-low-latency trading infrastructure?**

 This project aims to build a high-performance, user-space network packet filter optimized for low-latency trading environments.
 Traditional network packet filtering solutions rely heavily on kernel-space processing, introducing unnecessary context switch overhead, system call latency, and buffer copying inefficiencies.
-By bypassing the kernel’s traditional networking stack and implementing user-space packet filtering, this project will explore the fundamental trade-offs in networking performance and HFT infrastructure optimizations.
+By bypassing the kernel’s traditional networking stack and implementing user-space packet filtering, this project explores the fundamental trade-offs in networking performance and HFT infrastructure optimizations.

 Key features include
-- Zero-copy packet capture using AF_PACKET, PF_RING, or a similar mechanism.
+- Zero-copy packet capture using AF_PACKET.
 - Optimized filtering pipeline to discard unwanted packets with minimal latency.
 - Batch processing and SIMD optimizations to enhance throughput.
-- Kernel bypass techniques (io_uring, DPDK, or XDP) for further speed improvements.
+- Kernel bypass techniques (io_uring, DPDK) for further speed improvements.

 ---